MuscleFish/SeqMask/readme.md

 C | no | yes | Negative correlation
 D | no | no | Unknown

+However, the model is only need to get the class A, for A is the keywords of sentences with 'TA0001'.

 By transforming the pre-trained models, you can use the text score layers to scoring the words in texts.

 ```python